 Derek went to see his local Business Link (since closed) and over four months did various start-up courses.
 He also put together a business plan.
-He was given a £2,000 grant by Bristol Enterprise Development Fund as well as support by Bristol-based enterprise agency BRAVE.
+He was given a £2,000 grant as well as support by Bristol-based enterprise agency BRAVE.
 "As well as encouragement and advice, BRAVE gave me a mentor called Mike Groves, who was very helpful.
 We used to meet once a month."

 It took Derek two years to get his business - Email a Prisoner - off the ground.
-Launched in 2007, he has since sold his email service to more than 100 prisons of all categories.
+Launched in 2007, he has since sold his email service to over 100 prisons of all categories.
 "It's taken time, but now I've been able to get my message across to the right people, response has been brilliant.
 I got my first trial at Guy's Marsh Prison in Dorset in 2008, proved the concept and won the business, but getting other prisons on board was difficult at first."

 Derek says he hasn't personally encountered any prejudice because of his past.
 "I'm open about it: I broke the law, many times, but I was punished and I've changed my ways.
 As far as the business goes, being an ex-offender helps.

 "I've fully left crime behind now, because I wanted to change my life and I've something else to focus on.
 Staying out of trouble also involves staying away from people I once knew and places I used to hang around."

-This case study was first published in October 2010.
-Since then, Email a Prisoner has continued to go from strength to strength with a turnover around £3 million a year and is now available in over 150 prisons.
-Derek sold the business in early 2013 and is now working on a new venture to help ex offenders progress their business ideas and self employment opportunities.
+First published in October 2010.
+Since then, Email a Prisoner has gone from strength to strength, now having a turnover of some £3m a year and is available in more than 130 prisons.
+Derek sold the business in early 2013 and is now Director of social enterprise SALT Academy, which helps ex-offenders to transform their ideas into businesses.

 You might also like to read: